4awpawz/buster/README.md

 }
 ```

-When I want to run Buster to cache bust my project, I run the following at the commnd line:
+When I want to run Buster to cache bust my project, I run the following at the command line:

     npm run bust